All Episodes Plain Text

 It says it highlights problems with denied health insurance claims.

-And it says this that, here's the chart.
+And it says this, that here's the chart.

-So denied claims were somewhat more common among those with employer -sponsored or marketplace insurance.
+So denied claims were somewhat more common among those with employer-sponsored or marketplace insurance.

-This is the percent of adults who say that in the past 12 months, But we wonder what your experience
+This is the percent of adults who say that in the past 12 months, their health insurance did not pay for care they received that they thought was covered.

 Take a look at a recent Yahoo Finance interview with Oscar Health CEO Mark Bertolini.